ernierasta/windpeak/README.md

 **2019-04-26**
 Currently I have some drafts of GUI, Mod Organizer 2 support, Wrye Bash support.
 Nothing is working.
 My focus is now on codding modpack creator.
 Will be back when something will actually work.
+**2019-04-30**
+Wasted some time by investigating EOF error from Nexus websocket - turns out, that reusing UUID will make nexus just drop connection.
+It was quite random (probably there is load balancer).
+I have first production code in **nexusapi** dir.
+I had implemented NXM handler on Windows and Linux, but is not here yet, more work needed.
+Now I need to implement automatic mod definitions(from MO2 and WB) and start making modpack creator GUI.

 ## Planned features